lealouesdon/forty-jekyll-theme/projet3.md

 An REST API the exposed the data to a web page made with GO templating.</p>

 <h3>My Contribution</h3>
 <p>I was Scum master in this project.
 I helped with the organization of the team.
-I was also developer, mainly for the FronEnd with Go templating.</p>
+I was also developer, mainly for the FrontEnd with Go templating.</p>
 <br>
 The source code is available here : <a href="https://github.com/lealouesdon/Moniport">https://github.com/lealouesdon/Moniport</a>.